hernad/harbour/README.md

 Many harbour developers are relying on commercial GUI and reporting libraries (eg. FiveWin, Xailer).
 These library vendors primarily targets `windos/WinAPI` (32-bit) platform.
 Linux and MacOS are not used in production evironments (fronted).
-The exception are those who use client/server client/server DBF base applications (backend).
-They often targes `linux`.
+The exception are those who use client/server DBF base applications (letodb, netio backend).
+They often target `linux`.
 In the summary, most of harbour applications in production are running in Windows OS environments.

 ### 1.3 Current state